 Old Vail Middle School ranks among the top 20% of public schools in Arizona for:

 - Overall Rank Highest overall rank (Top 20%)

 - Math Proficiency Highest math proficiency (Top 20%)

 - Reading/Language Arts Proficiency Highest reading/language arts proficiency (Top 20%)

-- Old Vail Middle School's student population of 722 students has grown by 6% over five school years.
+Old Vail Middle School's student population of 722 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|

 Old Vail Middle School is ranked within the top 20% of all 2,120 schools in Arizona (based off of combined math and reading proficiency testing data) for the 2018-19 school year.